-When it comes to goals there are a number of popular ways which you can bet on a game with some success.
-These are betting on markets involving the total goals in a game, who scores and when and betting on both teams to score.
+When it comes to goals there are a number of popular ways in which you can bet on a game with some success.
+These are betting on markets involving the total goals in a game, which player scores and when, and betting on both teams to score.

 A great place to start for newcomers who are betting on goals for the first time is the half-time full-time market.

-However, this is not the only line that you can bet on using this market, there are alternative goal lines to use.
+This is not the only line that you can bet on using this market, as there are alternative goal lines to use.
 For example, if you think a game will be very high scoring and you are looking for a value single bet to place, you could use the over 3.5 line, or even the over 4.5 line.
 With the ability to change the line, you can place a variety of different bets and attack the betting market in any way you like.

 When using this line all you need to have is more than one goal in each game you choose.
 The odds are too short to place single bets, but you can place an accumulator on a few games together, and a lot of people now do this instead of placing a standard accumulator.

 The total goals betting market is certainly the most flexible when it comes to what you can bet on, and what type of bets you can place.
 Go for a value single on a big line, or lower the line to give you a list of odds on chances that you can put together in an accumulator.

-The other common method of betting on goals in football is to use the both teams to score market, Betfred romped ahead with this market a few years back, branding it with the popular title goals galore, which is now synonymous with this particular market.
+The other common method of betting on goals in football is to use the both teams to score market.
+Betfred romped ahead with this market a few years back, branding it with the popular title “goals galore”, which is now synonymous with this particular market.

 Like many other forms of betting on goals in football, this game is ideal for neutrals that are looking to have an interest without choosing a team to win.
 When you watch a football game you are hoping to see end to end action, with plenty of goals.

-Instead of backing both teams to score, you can back both teams to score in the first half or both teams to score in the second half.
+Instead of backing both teams to score, you can back both teams to score in the first half, or both teams to score in the second half.
 This will really enhance the price and make the bet ideal for a value single if you are looking to place a bet at a big price on this type of market.

-For example, Liverpool v Chelsea might be 5/6 for both teams to score, but for Liverpool to win and both teams to score might be a bit longer at say 4/1 rendering that outcome less likely.
+For example, Liverpool v Chelsea might be 5/6 for both teams to score, but for Liverpool to win and both teams to score might be a bit longer at 4/1, rendering that outcome less likely.

 Goals are definitely where the majority of bets are wagered outside of the actual result itself.
 But with data recording become more detailed around a football match, it opens up opportunities for alternative bets.

-In our modern era of data driven gambling we find ourselves open to accessing markets that are backed up by a variety of outcomes and bookies have started packaging these bets into a build you own bet slip styled combination strategy.
+In our modern era of data-driven gambling, we find ourselves open to accessing markets that are backed up by a variety of outcomes, and bookies have started packaging these bets into a build-your-own bet slip styled combination strategy.